croz-ltd/nrich/nrich-validation-api/README.md

 ## Overview

-Contains classes that represent the API (validation constraint annotations) for `nrich-validation` library.
+Contains classes that represent the API (validation constraint annotations) for `nrich-validation` module.